launchflow/buildflow-docs/docs/walk-throughs/local_pubsub_streaming.md

 gcloud beta emulators pubsub start --project=local-buildflow-example --host-port=localhost:8085
 ```

-This will run a local Pub/Sub emulator that your pipeline will talk to instead
+This will run a local Pub/Sub emulator that your application will talk to instead
 of remote Google Cloud Pub/Sub.
 You will need to keep this running while you
-have you pipeline running.
+have you application running.

 ### Execute the Pipeline

-Now run the pipeline:
+Now run the application:

 ```
 python -m buildflow.samples.local_pubsub_walkthrough